jcubic/lips/docs/docs/scheme-intro/next-step.md

 ![The Scheme Programming Language Cover](./img/scheme-programming.jpg)

-This book is completly different than SICP and talk only about Scheme.
+This book is completely different than SICP and talk only about Scheme.

 ## Lisp Macros